-The Committee is a section 86 Committee of the City of Greater Bendigo with broad representation from across the community.
+The Bendigo Maubissee Friendship Committee is a section 86 Committee of the City of Greater Bendigo with broad representation from across the community.

 The friendship relationship between Greater Bendigo and Maubisse is mutually beneficial.

-The Maubisse community receives practical support and friendship to assist to develop the independent nation of East Timor.
+The Maubisse community receives practical support and friendship to assist in developing the independent nation of East Timor.
 Bendigo residents have the opportunity to experience East Timorese culture and connect with neighbours with whom we share a significant history.

 It has a population of 20,000 people and is the main coffee growing region of the country.